Cincinnati Public Schools' buildings and grounds may be rented by the public for use outside of school hours.

 Note to film companies interested in using CPS facilities for movies, commercials, etc.:

-Potential renters also must submit evidence of liability insurance - a Certificate of Insurance with a minimum of $1 million coverage.
+A rental application form must be submitted for permission to use CPS' property.
+Rental fees may be charged, and potential renters also must submit evidence of liability insurance - a Certificate of Insurance with a minimum of $1 million coverage.

 In addition, Cincinnati Public Schools may require: